 Educational visits, art, drama, musical and enterprise activities are regular features of our curriculum.
 These activities enhance our curriculum and, although usually quite costly, we place these experiences at the heart of our curriculum.

-Each year our Y5 class go on an overnight visits to London to see the amazing sights that form our capital city, experience a London west end show (last year we went to see The Lion King and this year we are going to see Charlie and the chocolate factory) as well as trip to the Natural History museuem, science museusm and London zoo!
+Each year our Y5 class go on an overnight visits to London to see the amazing sights that form our capital city, experience a London west end show which this year is School of Rock. (ln previous years we have seen Wicked, The Lion King, Charlie and the Chocolate Factory) As well as trip to the Natural History museum, Science museum or London zoo!

 We are dedicated to giving the children a broad experience of the arts.
 Children are given many opportunities to experience a variety of different art techniques often supported by local or community artists.
 Singing is high profile in the school and children sing popular, classical and brand new songs.
 All of these skills are drawn upon in our Rock Challenge entries each year.
 We absolutely love taking part in Rock challenge and the children have the most amazing experience.
 From creating our own costumes, sets, props, choreography, working as a team, creating backstage crews we draw upon the skills of all of our children.